Louisiana Construction Accident Attorneys

 Other dangerous worksite incidents include:

-On October 12, 2019 a collapse occured at the construction site of the Hard Rock Hotel in New Orleans.
+On October 12, 2019, a collapse occurred at the construction site of the Hard Rock Hotel in New Orleans.
 The hotel was set to open the following year after years of zoning controversy surrounding its construction.
-At the time of the accident, officials confirmed that one person was killed, three were missing, and an additional 18 people were transported to local hospitals to receive treatment for injuries.
+At the time of the accident, officials confirmed that 1 person was killed, 3 were missing, and an additional 18 people were transported to local hospitals to receive treatment for injuries.
 By the end of the weekend, authorities recovered an additional body and were still in search of the last missing individual.

 Hiring the Right Louisiana Construction Accident Firm